 For cable pulling a calibrated winch with pulling force print out and pdf file output facility shall be used.
 Where cable rollers are required, the Customer shall provide calculation to demonstrate compliance with max side wall forces as recommended by the cable manufacturer.

-Any deviation from the installation plan must be submitted for review, acceptance and written agreement by EirGrid prior to any work commencing on site.
+Any deviation from the installation plan must be submitted for review by EirGrid prior to any work commencing on site.